michael-hartmann/caps/docs/manual/manual.rst

 Examples
 ========

-In the directory ``examples/`` you can find examples of simple programs that demonstrate how to use the CaPS API.
+In the directory ``examples/`` examples of simple programs can be found that demonstrate how to use the CaPS API.
 The examples are kept simple and well documented.